What is Arbitration?

 Arbitration is a form of dispute resolution.
 The parties enter into an agreement under which they appoint a suitably qualified person (an “arbitrator”) to adjudicate a dispute and make an award.

-IFLA developed the arbitration scheme to enable parties to resolve financial disputes more quickly, cheaply and in a more flexible and less formal setting than a court room.
-It is also expected to save court resources and reduce pressure on the already stretched family courts.
+IFLA developed the arbitration Scheme to enable parties to resolve family disputes more quickly, cheaply and in a more flexible and less formal setting than a court room.
+It is also expected to save court resources by reducing pressure on scarce court resources.